SlicerIGT/SlicerMarkupsToModel/README.md

 - **Clean Duplicated Markups**: Remove duplicates from the input points.

 **Piecewise linear** curves are the simplest type of curve that can be created.
-A tube model is created that passes from one input point to the next in the original order specified from the fiducial list.
+A tube model is created that passes from one input point to the next in the original order specified from the point list.

 **Cardinal spline** curves appear smooth.
-A tube model is created that passes through each input point in the order specified from the fiducial list.
+A tube model is created that passes through each input point in the order specified from the point list.
 Between each pair of points, there will be some curvature in the model.
 See [Wikipedia](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Cardinal_spline) to learn more about cardinal splines.

 **Kochanek spline** curves appear smooth.
-A tube model is created that passes through each input point in the order specified from the fiducial list.
+A tube model is created that passes through each input point in the order specified from the point list.
 Between each pair of points, there will be some curvature in the model.
 See [Wikipedia](https://en.wikipedia.org/wiki/Kochanek%E2%80%93Bartels_spline) to learn more about Kochanek splines.

 - **Curve is a Loop**: Indicate if the Curve should loop from the last point back to the first point (Valid for splines only).